mandeep3535/TA_allocation_and_management_system_public/README.md

 Inter service communication is done using [OpenFeign](https://spring.io/projects/spring-cloud-openfeign), and allows the use of interfaces to call methods in another microservice.

+The notification service uses SMTP through the Java Mailer library.
+Right now it's configured to localhost and also if the environment is dev or docker then it also only logs it to the console.
+Would need to comment that out, or run in prod env, and also configure an smtp service in the application.properties.

 ## Tests

 Testing is done using [JUnit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org/) is a nice library for mocking database and object calls for our unit testing, and coverage is run with [Jacoco](https://www.eclemma.org/jacoco/).
 Go to the service you are trying to get coverage for and run `mvn test jacoco:report`.
 You can run individual unit tests through the java test runner extension, but that won't give coverage.
 Once the tests pass there, you can then run the Jacoco command to get coverage.
 If you install the Coverage Gutters extension and set it so `watch` and `show coverage` in the command pallette you can then see which lines are covered and which aren't.
 Jacoco also creates an html if you just want to see it there found in `target/site/jacoco/index.html`.